Bubobubobubobubo/sardine/README.md

 # Num: 5
 ```

-This is an incredibely useful feature to keep track of state between iterations of your function.
+This is an incredibly useful feature to keep track of state between iterations of your function.
 Sardine users refer to these functions as **swimming functions**.
 They have some nice musical implications as well!
 Temporal recursion makes it very easy to manually code LFOs, musical sequences, randomisation, etc...
 Some functions will soon be added to make these less verbose for the end-user.
 For now, you are on your own!

-Temporal recursive functions have only one drawback: they NEED a `delay` argument.
+Temporal recursive functions have only one drawback: they **NEED** a `delay` argument.
 If you don't provide it, `Sardine` will default to using `delay=1`, a quarter note.

 ### Triggering sounds / samples / synthesizers